Survival of one dimensional renewal contact process: with decreasing hazard rate

 \section{$\mu$ with decreasing hazard rate}

 This section is devoted to proving Theorem \ref{theo-dfr}.
 Again, we start by stating and proving some useful lemmas.
+Analogously to those in Section \ref{bounded}, they provide suitable lower bounds for the probability of crossing events.
+The difference is that taking advantage of the assumption on the hazard rate, this can be done uniformly on the history of the renewal processes.

-The first and second lemmas guarantee that for any history of $\mathcal{R}_x$ previous to time $t$, we can find an interval (uniformly on the history of $\mathcal{R}_x$) that will not have any mark of the renewal process with a high fixed probability.
+The first two lemmas guarantee that for any fixed $p>0$, we can find a fixed non-trivial interval so that, uniformly over the history of $\mathcal{R}_x$ up to time $t$, the conditional probability of no mark of the renewal process in this interval will be at least $1-p$.